-Inland Empire Dog Bite Lawyer — Serving San Bernardino & Riverside Counties
+Dog Bite Lawyer Near You — San Bernardino & Riverside County

-What To Do After a Dog Bite in the Inland Empire (First 48 Hours)
+What to Do After a Dog Bite (First 48 Hours)

 • Get medical help and first aid.
 Go to the emergency department or urgent care.
 Follow your physician’s plan, including tetanus and rabies evaluation, wound care, and plastic surgery consults if needed.
 Save every bill, receipt, and medical record.